 The Intermediate Musical Theatre Program is a performance-based class for students aged 10-15.
 It expands and develops on the knowledge base from the teachings of the Junior Musical Theatre Program, while preparing students for future theatre study, such as CSOPA’s Mainstage Musical Theatre Program.
 The first part of the course will focus on performance technique in acting, singing and dance.
 Once a strong performance base has been established, students will then rehearse and prepare a small-scale musical theatre production to be performed at the annual CSOPA Spring Festival.

 Performance Class – 16+ years old ~ contact the office to audition

 This class is designed to meet the needs of those students with a keen interest in performance.
 Students will rehearse and perform a one-act play throughout the course of the term.
 Students will also be responsible for all design elements of the production including set, lights, costumes, props, as well as advertising and publicity.
 There will be two hours of rehearsal per week.
 Performances as part of the Theatre BC Fraser Valley Zone Festival and the CSOPA Spring Festival in May.
 Students will receive individual Theatre BC Memberships as part of this course.
 This course deals with mature subject matter.

-Mainstage Production – 12-18 years old By Audition Only
+Mainstage Production – 12-19 years old By Audition Only for current students

 Students learn all aspects of performing in a professional theatrical production on a professional stage.
 The actors prepare the acting, dance and vocals components of the show for five months with our professional artistic director, music director and choreographer.
 CSOPA also hires a professional designers for our set, lighting, sound and costumes.